barryWhiteHat/zkvm/README.md

 For each opcode in the stack we execute it and update the stack.

 Each EVM opcode is a custom constraint.
 We select the custom constraint based upon the stack and execute that.

+## Variables used

+### State proof variables

+1. Opcodes: A list of the codecodes that can get executed.
+2. Execution Map: An ordered list of the index (in Opcodes) of all the opcodes that get executed.

+3. StateQue: An ordered list of all the State objects that get loaded from or written to the state.
+4. MemoryQue: An ordered list of variables that get loaded from or written to memory.

+### EVM proof variables
+1. ExectionContext[]: This containts an opcodes instance, MemoryPage instance, stackCount instance ,  ExecutionMap and msg.sender.
+2. ExecutionContextIndex: This is the index of the currently exectued ExecutionContext.
+2. Opcodes: This is an array of the opcodes to be executed in this ExecutionContext.
+3. stackCount: The position in the stack that the next opcode to be read is from.